Éric Gagné: Injuries

-Gagné sustained several injuries in early 2005.
+Before the start of the 2005 season, Gagné and the Dodgers agreed to a two-year, $19 million contract.
+He sustained several injuries early that year.
 Although he was still an effective pitcher, 2.70 ERA and 8 for 8 in save opportunities, Gagné was only able to appear in 14 games that season.
 On June 21, 2005, it was announced that Gagné would undergo season-ending Tommy John surgery to repair a sprained ligament in his right elbow.
 Recovery would take a year or more; furthermore, a return to major league pitching after a second Tommy John operation (Gagné's first was in 1997) is nearly unheard of, having since been achieved by another Dodger reliever, the Taiwanese left-hander Hong-Chih Kuo.
-However, as surgeons began to perform the operation, they discovered instead a nerve entrapped by scar tissue and were able to release it with a less invasive procedure.
+However, as surgeons began to operate, they discovered instead a nerve entrapped by scar tissue and were able to release it with a less invasive procedure.
 Gagné was still unable to play for the remainder of the 2005 season.

 Gagné expressed hope that an accelerated recovery would allow him to pitch for Canada in the World Baseball Classic in March 2006, but he eventually decided that it was not worth the risk, and to focus on preparing to pitch in the regular season.

 After some encouraging outings in early spring training, pain in Gagné's pitching elbow forced him to undergo a second surgery, this time to remove entirely the nerve that doctors had previously attempted to stabilize.
 More recovery time ensued, but Gagné finally pitched in his first regular-season game of 2006 on June 3.
 He made two appearances for the Dodgers, pitching two scoreless innings and earning one save, but pain from the nerve in his elbow recurred, and he returned to the disabled list on June 12.
 A further (and apparently unrelated) setback occurred on July 4, when Gagné awoke with intense pain in his back.
-An examination revealed two herniated discs, and Gagné underwent a season-ending back surgery on July 8.
+An examination revealed two herniated discs, and Gagné underwent season-ending back surgery on July 8.